 The Austin Kimberley and Tasman, and their Morris-badged cousins, were an interesting development of the BMC 1800/2200 reserved for the Antipodean markets only.

-Built between 1970 and late 1972, unsold stocks of Kimberley and Tasman model remained on sale after the Leyland P76 was launched the following year.
+Built between 1970 and late 1972, unsold stocks of Kimberley and Tasman models remained on sale after the Leyland P76 was launched the following year.

-The Austin Kimberley and Austin Tasman were developed by Leyland Australia as a replacement for the Austin 1800.
-These cars were styled in Australia to reflect local tastes went under the codename YDO13.
-Both models went under the X6 name, and were unusual in their market for being front-wheel drive, and offered in four- and six-cylinder forms.
+The Austin Kimberley X6 and Austin Tasman X6 were developed by Leyland Australia as a replacement for the Austin 1800.
+These cars were styled in Australia to reflect local tastes and went under the codename YDO19.
+The two models were unusual in their market for being front-wheel drive, and offered in four- and six-cylinder forms.